keptn/community/mentorship/gsod/2022/project-ideas.md

 ## Alternative project ideas

-We also discussed a number of alternative project ideas that can be considered.
+We also discussed several alternative project ideas that can be considered.

 ### Documentation assessment